PD Operads and Explicit Partition Lie Algebras: Chain models for PD operads

-Having established (1) and (2), it follows that the composition product can be derived in each variable.
-Assertion (3) is then a consequence of Lemma \ref{lem:model categorical sifted-colimit-preserving} and Examples \ref{ex:iterated tensor preserves cofib} and \ref{ex:tensoring with tame G-rep}. \end{proof} \begin{theorem}[Chain models for pro-coherent composition] Let $R$ be a coherent ring.
+To see that $X\circ Y$ is projectively cofibrant, let us assume that $Y$ is projectively cofibrant and write $\mc{K}$ for the class of tamely cofibrant objects $X$ such that $X\circ Y$ is projectively cofibrant.
+Since the projective model structure is a right Bousfield localisation of the tame model structure, a tamely cofibrant object is projectively cofibrant if and only if it is tamely equivalent to a projectively cofibrant object, and the projectively cofibrant objects are closed under homotopy colimits (in the tame model structure).
+Using that $(-)\circ Y$ preserves homotopy colimits in the tame model structure by Proposition \ref{prop:composition product compatible with tame}, it follows that the class $\mc{K}$ is closed under tame weak equivalences and homotopy colimits (in the tame model structure).
+Using the small object argument, any projectively cofibrant object can be obtained using homotopy colimits from the projectively cofibrant symmetric sequences $R[\Sigma_r][n]$, for some $r\geq 0$ and $n\in\mathbb{Z}$.
+It therefore suffices to verify that $R[\Sigma_r][n]\circ Y$ is projectively cofibrant.
+But $R[\Sigma_r][n]\circ Y\simeq Y^{\otimes r}[n]$ is projectively cofibrant by Lemma \ref{lem:chain model tensor product pro-coh}. \end{proof} \begin{theorem}[Chain models for pro-coherent composition] Let $R$ be a coherent ring.
 The composition product on the tame model category $\mathbf{sSeq}_R$ induces a monoidal structure on its $\infty$-categorical localisation.
-The resulting monoidal $\infty$-category is equivalent to $\sSeq^\vee(R)$ with the monoidal structure $\circ$ of Proposition \ref{prop:pro-coh composition}. \end{theorem} \begin{proof} By (1) and (2) of Proposition \ref{prop:composition product compatible with tame}, the composition product restricts to a monoidal product on the full subcategory of tamely cofibrant symmetric sequences, which preserves weak equivalences in each variable.
+The resulting monoidal $\infty$-category is equivalent to $\sSeq^\vee_R$ with the monoidal structure $\circ$ of Proposition \ref{prop:pro-coh composition}. \end{theorem} \begin{proof} By (1) and (2) of Proposition \ref{prop:composition product compatible with tame}, the composition product restricts to a monoidal product on the full subcategory of tamely cofibrant symmetric sequences, which preserves weak equivalences in each variable.
 By part (1) and (3) of Proposition \ref{prop:composition product compatible with tame}, the resulting monoidal structure $\circ^{\sLL}$ on the $\infty$-category $\sSeq^\vee$ preserves sifted colimits.